 When you are sitting in a 20% drawdown and every financial news network is screaming at you to liquidate, these documentaries serve as a behavioral anchor.
 They remind you that volatility is the toll you pay for long-term returns.
 They prove that you don’t need to be trading zero-day options to build real capital.
 You need cash flow, a margin of safety, and the ability to endure the sheer boredom of waiting for the market to reflect intrinsic value.
 The long-term societal impact of his capital allocation is staggering, but it all starts with the basic unit of a single, well-researched decision.

 If you are trying to implement any sort of quantitative strategy, you have to realize that your models will eventually break if your psychology breaks first.
-These films are essentially armor for your psychology.
+These films are a behavioral reset button.
+They slow the room down.
 They illustrate that the most powerful force in finance isn’t a proprietary algorithm; it’s the ability to sit quietly in a room while everyone else is panicking.
 To my eyes, the real question is whether you can handle looking foolish for five years while your thesis plays out.

 Important Information